DC Future State Batman January 2021 solicitations

 Future State: The Next Batman #2 (Jan.
 19)

-Also in this issue, Batgirls Cassandra Cain and Stephanie Brown find themselves thrown into a prison where the Magistrate throws heroes and villains alike!
+Also in this issue, Batgirls Cassandra Cain and Stephanie Brown find themselves in a prison where the Magistrate throws heroes and villains alike!
 What no one knows, though, is that Cassandra was sent there with a mission…

 And in a story of the Gotham City Sirens, some girls just want to have fun—so what do you do when you find Gotham City in turmoil and overrun by Cybers?
 You go shopping, of course!
 Join Catwoman, Poison Ivy, and a new Siren on a gal's night out.
 They're on the town, looking for trouble…and finding it!